Where We Monitor

 Learn about the beaches you love!
 We currently monitor 41 sites.

-The various color markers on the map indicate sites monitored by volunteer teams.
-Currently, there are 8 teams total.
-The black dots signify sites the Hui used to monitor but are now discontinued, and grey dots are sites where monitoring is currently paused.
-These sites have available water quality data for your watershed from the efforts of both volunteers and the Department of Health (DOH).
+The various color markers on the sampling map indicate sites monitored by volunteer teams.
+Currently, there are 7 teams total.
+The black dots signify discontinued sample sites, and grey dots are sites where monitoring is currently paused.
+Interact with Hui O Ka Wai Ola data at a site-by-site level via the Aqualink hyperlinks embedded in the site names on the right, or through the PacIOOS and Aqualink maps below.
+You can also access our raw Data and Findings for your watershed from the efforts of both volunteers and the Department of Health (DOH). |

 West Maui